jeanCarloMachado/little-architecture/README.md

 - We don't want low level policy infest higher level policy
 - There's no 1 paradigm, they complement one another
 - Different modules from the system accept different levels of engineering.
 TDD is not for every domain, [see](https://en.wikipedia.org/wiki/Cynefin_framework)
+- The gateway pattern allows you to change low level details without changing higher level policies.
+And to test!

 A real-world software following this practices?
 See the search [service](https://github.com/getyourguide/search).

+This talk is inspired by Uncle's bob post titled [A Little Architecture](https://blog.cleancoder.com/uncle-bob/2016/01/04/ALittleArchitecture.html).